hong-niu/dgm24/README.md

-# The Impossible Triangle in Deep Generative Models
+# Deep Generative Models: Complexity,
+Dimensionality, and Approximation

-Simulations repo with full implementation details for "The Impossible Triangle in Deep Generative Models: Complexity, Dimensionality, and Approximation," submission number 3418.
+Simulations repo with full implementation details for "Deep Generative Models: Complexity, Dimensionality, and Approximation."
 All experiments were run on a single machine with an RTX 4080 GPU (16 GB VRAM), however, all simulations as presented should not use anywhere near that much memory.
 The code is provided in notebooks with output saved.

 ## Files
 All source code for the main paper can be found in /main-simulations/ and all source code for the Appendix can be found in /appendix-simulations/.